garykac/system-keyboard-lock/README.md

 # System Keyboard Lock

+**NOTE: This specification (renamed to simply "Keyboard Lock") has been MOVED to: https://github.com/w3c/keyboard-lock**

 Preliminary W3C spec draft for System Keyboard Lock.

 System Keyboard Lock is an API that allows websites to capture and use